 Alternative transportation systems (ATS) help park units minimize resource impacts where traffic volume on existing roadway infrastructure has reached or is over capacity.
 These systems are important to the National Park Service (NPS) and its visitors: they contribute to preserving resources, including improvements to air quality, soundscapes, and reduced wildlife/auto collisions.
 These systems also demonstrate leadership in using alternative transportation to reduce fossil fuel consumption and greenhouse gas emissions.

+Across the NPS, ATS vehicles are "rolling ambassadors," exemplifying the NPS commitment to enhancing the visitor experience.
 Alternative transportation systems in the NPS include a variety of vehicle types:

-- 65 (44%) systems are shuttle/bus/van/tram
+- 51% are shuttle/bus/van/tram

-- 50 (34%) systems are boat/ferry
+- 32% are boat/ferry

-- 14 (9%) systems are planes
+- 12% are planes

-- 4 (3%) systems are trains/trolley
+- 3% are trains/trolley